StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/Setup.md

 ## 3. Set Up the Backend

-In this step, we will help you build and run the Spezi Template Application in the iOS simulator using Xcode.

 As with most complex mobile applications, Stanford Spezi relies on a cloud-based backend to handle user authentication, data storage, and other services.
 [Google Firebase](https://firebase.google.com) is a managed backend cloud computing platform provided by Google that is pre-integrated with the Spezi Template Application.

 > Tip: Although the Spezi Template Application is pre-integrated with Google Firebase, Spezi itself is independent of any cloud provider or platform!
 Spezi offers different modules to connect to cloud providers, including [Spezi Firebase](https://github.com/StanfordSpezi/SpeziFirebase), which is the cloud provider demonstrated in the Spezi Template Application.

 There are two alternatives for testing the Spezi Template Application.

-A. Run the application without Firebase: This option disables all cloud-based functionality but allows for basic testing of local features.
+- A. Run the application without Firebase: This option disables all cloud-based functionality but allows for basic testing of local features.
-B. Use the Firebase Emulator Suite: This method emulates Firebase services locally on your Mac, providing a more complete testing environment that mimics cloud functionality.
+- B. Use the Firebase Emulator Suite: This method emulates Firebase services locally on your Mac, providing a more complete testing environment that mimics cloud functionality.

-> Tip: These testing approaches are meant for development purposes only.
+> Important: These testing approaches are meant for development purposes only.
 For production deployment, you'll need to use an actual Firebase account.
 Stanford researchers can utilize the Stanford mHealth platform, Stanford's dedicated Firebase instance that supports many digital health projects.

 ### Alternative A: Test without Firebase